MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  Pointer to a [DRAWTEXTPARAMS](http://msdn.microsoft.com/library/windows/desktop/dd162500) structure that specifies additional formatting options.
 This parameter can be **NULL**.

 ### Remarks
  It formats text by expanding tabs into appropriate spaces, aligning text to the left, right, or center of the given rectangle, and breaking text into lines that fit within the given rectangle.
 The type of formatting is specified by `nFormat` and `lpDTParams`.
-For more information, see [CDC::DrawText](#drawtext) and [DrawTextEx](http://msdn.microsoft.com/library/windows/desktop/dd162499) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information, see [CDC::DrawText](#drawtext) and [DrawTextEx](http://msdn.microsoft.com/library/windows/desktop/dd162499) in the Windows SDK.

  The text color may be set by [CDC::SetTextColor](#settextcolor).